-When one talks about the course of their future, they often neglect the impacts of the historical events.
+When one talks about the course of their future, they often neglect the impacts of historical events.
 They say what happens in the past, remains in the past ignoring the significance of events that have taken place in history.
 Every day as we live, we create history, and every event that occurs defines the course of our futures.
 The importance of these events must not be ignored as they define the course of what lies ahead of us.
-Let us dwell on the history and know about the events that happened on This Day in History- September 13.
+Let us dwell on history and know about the events that happened on This Day in History- September 13.

 Events that Happened in India on September 13

 - 1500 – Arrival of Pedro Alvarez Cabral in India

 The Portuguese explorer visited Calicut, India and opened the first European factory in India.

 The union government decided to form the NHRC i.e. the National Human Rights Commission,.